23000003/BookTrack/improj/README.md

 - View Orders and View E - books Backend
 - When buying it automaticall inputs the details
 - Node mailer
-- notification should be change to "type" for ex. bought, posted, declined etc for filter notif alert content.
+- notification should be change to "type" for ex. bought, posted, declined etc for filter notif alert content.  {/**use type instead: Process, Sold, Posted, Declined, Approve, Bought */}
 - favourites tab